NUT-14: Hashed Timelock Contracts (HTLCs)¶

 depends on: NUT-10

 This NUT describes the use of Hashed Timelock Contracts (HTLCs) which defines a spending condition based on NUT-10's well-known Secret format.
-Using HTLCs, ecash tokens can be locked to the hash of a preimage or a timelock.
+Using HTLCs, ecash proofs can be locked to the hash of a preimage and a timelock.
 This enables use cases such as atomic swaps of ecash between users, and atomic coupling of an ecash spending condition to a Lightning HTLC.

-Caution: If the mint does not support this type of spending condition, proofs may be treated as a regular anyone-can-spend tokens.
-Applications need to make sure to check whether the mint supports a specific kind of spending condition by checking the mint's info endpoint.
+Caution: if the mint does not support this type of spending condition, proofs may be treated as regular anyone-can-spend proofs.
+Applications must ensure that the mint supports a specific kind of spending condition by checking the mint’s info endpoint.

 NUT-10 Secret kind: HTLC

 If for a Proof, Proof.secret is a Secret of kind HTLC, the hash of the lock is in Proof.secret.data.
 The preimage for unlocking the HTLC is in the witness Proof.witness.preimage.
-All additional tags from P2PK locks are used here as well, allowing us to add a locktime, signature flag, and use multisig (see NUT-11).
+All additional tags from P2PK locks can also be used here, allowing a locktime, signature flag, and multisig (see NUT-11).

 Here is a concrete example of a Secret of kind HTLC: